Please ensure Javascript is enabled for purposes of website accessibility

 Drill 1: The Passing Circle

-The Passing Circle is a great way to help players work on their two-touch passing, and it offers two variations, one with one ball and one with two balls.
-The former is much easier than the latter, so this offers a natural progression for players as they improve.
+The Passing Circle is a great way for players to practice two-touch passing, and it offers two variations: one with one ball and one with two balls.
+The former is much easier than the latter, so this provides a natural progression for players as they improve.
 The aspects to focus on for the passing circle are communication and players keeping their heads up (especially in the variation with two balls).

 ad2